 - a certificate indicating the holder’s result and date of a NAAT test or a rapid antigen test listed in the common and updated list of COVID-19 rapid antigen tests established on the basis of Council Recommendation 2021/C 24/0121 (‘test certificate’);

-- a certificate confirming that the holder has recovered from a SARS-CoV-2 infection following a positive NAAT test or a positive rapid antigen test listed in the common and updated list of COVID-19 rapid antigen tests established on the basis of Council Recommendation 2021/C 24/01 (‘certificate of recovery’).
+- a certificate confirming that the holder has recovered from a SARS-CoV-2 infection following a positive NAAT test carried out by health professionals or by skilled testing personnel (‘certificate of recovery’).

-It provides for the legal ground to process personal data necessary to issue such certificates and to process the information necessary to confirm and verify the authenticity and validity of such certificates. »
+It provides for the legal ground to process personal data necessary to issue such certificates and to process the information necessary to confirm and verify the authenticity and validity of such certificates in full compliance with Regulation (EU) 2016/679.«

-Recital 37 specifies that « this Regulation establishes the legal ground for the processing of personal data, within the meaning of Articles 6(1)(c) and 9(2)(g) of Regulation (EU) 2016/679 (General Data Protection Regulation, Ed.), necessary for the issuance and verification of the interoperable certificates provided for in this Regulation.
-It also does not regulate the processing of personal data related to the documentation of a vaccination, test or recovery event for other purposes, such as for the purposes of pharmacovigilance or for the maintenance of individual personal health records.
-The legal basis for processing for other purposes is to be provided for in national law, which must comply with Union data protection legislation. »
+Recital 37 specifies that « this Regulation establishes the legal ground for the processing of personal data, within the meaning of Articles 6(1)(c) and 9(2)(g) of Regulation (EU) 2016/679, necessary for the issuance and verification of the interoperable certificates provided for in this Regulation.
+It does not regulate the processing of personal data related to the documentation of a vaccination, test or recovery event for other purposes, such as for the purposes of pharmacovigilance or for the maintenance of individual personal health records.
+Member States may process such data for other purposes, if the legal basis for processing of such data for other purposes, including the related retention periods, is provided for in national law, which must comply with Union data protection legislation, the principles of effectiveness, necessity and proportionality, and should contain provisions clearly identifying the scope and extent of the processing, the specific purpose involved, the categories of entities that can verify the certificate as well as the relevant safeguards to prevent discrimination and abuse, taking into account the risks to the rights and freedoms of data subjects. »

 A regulation is a legal act that applies automatically and uniformly to all EU countries as soon as they enter into force, without needing to be transposed into national law.
 It is binding in their entirety on all EU countries.
 As far as the vaccination certificate, the test certificate and the certificate of recovery are only used in order to facilitate the holder’s exercise of his right to free movement between Member States during the COVID-19 pandemic as referred to in the regulation, no additional legal ground by Belgian law is necessary.
 If it would be the intention to also use the certificates in order to give access for citizens residing in Belgium to services delivered in Belgium, a Belgian legislative basis seems to be necessary.